 in 2014-15, 21 students ages 9 to 12 from oms montessori created “the creative canadian souls”. special thanks to beth mackay, teacher.

-in 2016, 45 grade 5 students from st mildred’s school in oakville will be part of the journey.
+in 2016, 45 grade 5 students from st mildred’s school in oakville participated in the journey and through art teacher Sandra Hutton, an initiative to sup^port this inspiration continues Tobermory part of the school curiculum .

 please contact the gordon harrison canadian landscape gallery to add this program as part of your school art curriculum.